eminx/cocoso/README.md

 ### Members

 If you're admin of an organisation, you can find and filter through members of the organisation.
-You can verify or unverify them for being able to do certain activities such as creating activities in the program/calendar or creating a stream.
+You can verify or unverify them for being able to do certain activities such as creating activities in the program/calendar or creating a process.
 Think of it like if you run a yoga studio, you'll have both your teachers and students in one platform.
 Then you will verify your teachers for them to be able to create their activities at the home page, whereas students can only participate to existing activities.

+So necessarily privileges can be meaningfully distributed amongst your community.

 ## Works

-A work is what an artist, researcher, designer, craftsperson or a reseller showcases their work with text, images, sound and/or video, categorised in whichever way they like.
+A work is what an artist, researcher, designer, craftsperson or a reseller showcases their work with. _A Work_ consists of text (title, description, further info etc), images, sound and/or video, categorised in whichever way they like.
 Its basically a special entry specifically bound to its creator.
 It is perfect for portfolio use case as well as marketplace.

 One can also create a work and save it privately for internal use and documentation.
-The primary purpose it was built was to enable artists and craftspeople to publish and communicate what they do with the rest of the world.
+The primary purpose it is built for is to enable artists and craftspeople to publish and communicate what they do with the rest of the world.

-Images that are uploaded are automatically resized on the client browser before they are uploaded to AWS S3 buckets.
+Images to be uploaded are automatically resized on the client browser before they are uploaded to AWS S3 buckets.

 ## Info / Static Pages

 This is a very simple page, basically.
 The simplest CMS you could ever think of...

-With this feature one can easily create a page only with a _title_ and _description_ (with rich text editing).
+With this feature one can easily create a page only with a _title_ and a _description_ (with rich text editing).
 Title becomes the slug with a little modification like `About Us` becoming `/page/about-us` and that's pretty much it.
 Each page is automatically added to navigation as just another static page.

 ## Technology